 Our Biodiversity strategy assigns equal importance to financials and positive impact.
 Impact investing starts from where responsible investing leaves off; responsible investing focuses on excluding companies or industries that fail to meet various criteria to avoid having investments that do harm.
 Impact investing tries to do more than avoid harm, it actively tries to do good while providing a financial return.
 We believe financial sustainability underpins both, and prioritise innovative companies with competitive advantages, robust balance sheets, visionary management teams and cutting-edge technology.
 We seek quality solution providers with commercial, scalable products and services, with potential for profitable growth and attractive returns through active, bottom-up stock picking.
 AXA IM puts the power of asset management to work at scale in high conviction, diversified portfolios with high active share backed by consistent engagement, thorough KPI tracking, and transparent reporting.

-Having been an active member of the Global Impact Investment Network (GIIN)’s Working Group Advisory Committee defining best practices of impact investing for listed equities, our definition of impact investing seeks to aligned GIIN’s framework which is based on five key pillars (Intentionality, Materiality, Additionality, Negative Externalities, Measurability).
+Having been an active member of the Global Impact Investment Network (GIIN)’s Working Group Advisory Committee defining best practices of impact investing for listed equities, our definition of impact investing seeks to align with GIIN’s framework which is based on five key pillars (Intentionality, Materiality, Additionality, Negative Externalities, Measurability).

 • Strategy: aligned to the theory of change: understanding the problem , setting key investment themes, identifying required solutions, selecting suitable KPIs and enacting real-world change through voting and engagement.